PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 No real-model conversion was run because this checkpoint changes only the destination of already-computed bounded dictionaries.
 The bounded session contract now covers 24 phase IDs.

+## Fallback static-shape phase-result characterization

+The remaining unconsumed lowerer observations were inventoried after the 24-phase checkpoint.
+The next selected family contains seven fallback-only static-shape reconciliation results for broadcast, SE/FC/Gather, placeholder-MatMul, Conv input, mixed Concat, Concat axis, and binary layout.

+All seven boundaries currently share the same contract:

+- an unconsumed all-zero default dictionary;
+- an existing mutation-positive guard;
+- one `_reconcile_static_tensor_shapes(fallback_ir,
+  include_mutation_count=True)` call;
+- the same bounded two-counter integer schema;
+- no load of the result elsewhere in the lowerer.

+The characterization fixes the exact source order, targets, default schema, owner arguments, keyword arguments, and absence of consumers.
+A strict expected failure specifies migration to seven stable `shape_reconciliation.fallback.*` phase IDs with invoked-phase-only semantics.
+No production source changed in this checkpoint.

+Validation completed sequentially under core-only `uv`:

+- dedicated family contract: `1 passed, 1 xfailed in 0.15s`;
+- targeted Ruff, Python bytecode compilation, and whitespace validation: passed.

+The sole expected failure is the intentionally unimplemented bounded-store migration.